Preston and District Pool League – League Regulations – 2026 Summer League

 3. Players

-a.
-Minimum Age 14 The minimum age to play in this Pool League is 14 years.
+i The minimum age to play in this Pool League is 14 years.
 Teams can, on formal request in advance (2 weeks’ notice), request approval for players under this age.

-i.
+ii.
 The committee will review, and rule based on the circumstances and if approved, there will be a mandatory requirement to be always accompanied by an adult for the duration of the match and with the full consent of the licensee.

-ii.
-Venue no under 18 Rules: If, however, a venue has a ‘No under 18’ ruling please let the committee know.
+iii.
+If, however, a venue has a ‘No under 18’ ruling please let the committee know.
 If teams have players under 18 years of age, they should contact the venue prior to travelling to ensure they will be allowed to play at that venue.

-iii.
+iv.
 The penalty for not requesting approval in advance will mean the player is treated as an unregistered player

-iv.
-Licensee has final say: Players who could be refused entry to a pool match must seek the permission of the licensee first.
+i.
+Players who could be refused entry to a pool match must seek the permission of the licensee first.
 The committee cannot interfere with the rights of the licensee who refuses a player/team entry; the licensee is also in control of when a match is to be ended.

-v.
-Player Registration: A team may register players throughout the season by notifying the league by 3pm on Friday via email to registrations@prestonanddistrictpool.com Registration is charged at £2 per player.
+i.
+A team may register players throughout the season by notifying the league by 3pm on Friday via email to prestonanddistrictpoolleague@gmail.com

-vii.
+ii.
 A player (including licensee) may only play for ONE TEAM during a season, and once they have played for a team they cannot transfer (unless under special circumstances sanctioned by the committee).

 4. League Matches

-i.
-League matches are played to the best of 11 frames, with win points awarded to the first team to reach 6 frames.
+i League matches are played to the best of 11 frames, with win points awarded to the first team to reach 6 frames.

 iii.
 League matches ending in a draw after 11 frames will stay a draw.
 No win points will be awarded.
 Neither side has won the match.

-v.
-Team Resigning.
-In the event of a team resigning from the league all matches will be removed.
+a.
+If the resignation occurs in the first half of the season all matches will be removed.
 The team will be replaced by BYE (unless a replacement team is available) and this will appear in the table and count as a team for the purposes of promotion/relegation

 vi.
 Unfinished matches must be reported to the League Secretary and the outstanding frames played within 7 days.